-- 5. A minimum of two (2) PI anchors shall be used at each connection.
+- 4. PI anchors shall not be used in masonry walls.
+Through-bolting may be an acceptable alternative.6 - 5.
+A minimum of two (2) PI anchors shall be used at each connection7.
 One (1) anchor may be use used for connecting conduit clamps or for similar installations.
 Note: equipment, glove boxes, etc. mounted on four-legged-type frames may have one anchor bolt per leg. - 6.
-PI anchors shall not be located in the bottom of precast and pre/post-tensioned T-beams stems.
+PI anchors shall not be located in the bottom of precast and pre/posttensioned T-beams stems.
 PI anchors into the sides of the T-beam stems shall be designed (prior to installation), and the design must be approved by the SEOR.
-And, in such designs, anchors shall not be located closer than 6 inches to pre-/ post-tensioning steel.
+And, in such designs, anchors shall not be located closer than 6 inches to pre-/post-tensioning steel.